sosukesuzuki/angular-html-parser/aio/content/guide/hierarchical-dependency-injection.md

     *   The ending location happens to be the same as the component itself, because it is the topmost component in this application.

-1. The `AppModule` acts as the fallback injector when the injection token can't be found in the `ElementInjector` hierarchies.
+1. The `ElementInjector` provided by the `ApplicationConfig` acts as the fallback injector when the injection token can't be found in the `ElementInjector` hierarchies.

 ### Using the `providers` array

 Now, in the `ChildComponent` class, add a provider for `FlowerService` to demonstrate more complex resolution rules in the upcoming sections:

-<code-example header="providers-viewproviders/src/app/child.component.ts" path="providers-viewproviders/src/app/child/child.component.1.ts" region="flowerservice"></code-example>
+<code-example header="src/app/child.component.ts" path="providers-viewproviders/src/app/child/child.component.1.ts" region="flowerservice"></code-example>

 Now that the `FlowerService` is provided in the `@Component()` decorator, when the `<app-child>` requests the service, the injector has only to look as far as the `ElementInjector` in the `<app-child>`.
 It won't have to continue the search any further through the injector tree.

 The next step is to add a binding to the `ChildComponent` template.

-<code-example header="providers-viewproviders/src/app/child.component.html" path="providers-viewproviders/src/app/child/child.component.html" region="flower-binding"></code-example>
+<code-example header="src/app/child.component.html" path="providers-viewproviders/src/app/child/child.component.html" region="flower-binding"></code-example>

 To render the new values, add `<app-child>` to the bottom of the `AppComponent` template so the view also displays the sunflower: